Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Longwood Gardens in its spring glory – “Mom J” is my lifelong friend and piano teacher behind the camera :^)

-I just ordered 500 bulbs and am ramping up to dig them in.
-I confess that planting bulbs are not my favorite ‘to-do,’ and in truth, I haven’t planted them in many years.
-Maybe because the gratification comes months later, though beautiful things are well worth waiting for.
+I just ordered 500 deer-resistant spring blooming bulbs and am ramping up to dig them in.
+I confess that planting bulbs is not my favorite ‘to-do.’
+I haven’t planted them in many years, maybe because the gratification comes months later, though beautiful things are worth waiting for.
 In reality, it’s because planting 500 bulbs seems intimidating.
-I’ll use the technique of digging a trench as deep as the bulb of choice directions specify (typically three-times the height of the bulb), placing the soil on plywood or stiff cardboard as I dig, then loosen the soil at the bottom of the trench.
-I’ll add a bit of bone meal /dried blood fertilizer to help keep critters away before I slide the dirt back in.
-A perfect strategy for swaths of 50 or 100 to make a real impact.
+I’ll use the technique of digging a trench as deep as the bulb of choice directions specify (typically three times the bulb’s height), placing the soil on plywood or stiff cardboard as I dig, and then loosening the soil at the bottom of the trench.
+I’ll add a bit of bone meal /dried blood fertilizer to help keep critters away before I slide the dirt back in—a perfect strategy for swaths of 50 or 100 to make a real impact.

 “Can we time them to have color from early Spring until the already planted perennials bloom?” asked James of Lake Mohawk, NJ.

 “Yes, indeed.
-I’ve put together an assortment of bulbs that will give us an extended bloom in a colorful purple and yellow theme.”
+I’ve assembled an assortment of bulbs in a colorful purple and yellow theme for an extended bloom.”

 Mary Stone, Garden Dilemmas, Ask Mary Stone,Gardening tips, Garden Blogs, Stone Associates Landscape Design, How to Plant Bulbs, Longwood Garden Spring Bulbs